 - or you may also arrange to meet with a NICNAS officer in person.

-We investigate all formal third party allegations.
-Where non-compliance is not identified or determined, no further action will be taken by us.
-There is no formal advice provided to reporters regarding the outcome of our investigations.
+We investigate all formal allegations.
+Where non-compliance is not identified or determined, we will not take further action.
+We do not give formal advice to reporters regarding the outcome of our investigations.

 Before contacting NICNAS, make sure your allegation can be investigated by us.
 Another government agency or organisation may be responsible for handling complaints about other types of chemicals or related issues.